randylirano/NEU-Mask_Detect/README.md

 1. Please make sure you have Python installed on your computer, version 3.0+ is recommended.
 2. If you also have an IDE installed, you can run the py file in IDE, or you can run it on Command Prompt(Windows)/Terminal(Mac).
 3. To run it on terminal, first navigate to the directory.
-4. Type "python model.py" on your terminal.
+4. Type `python model.py` on your terminal.
 5. It will execute the Python code.